About USC Gould

 Undergraduate: Boston University

-Samuel grew up in Oakland, California and earned a BA from Boston University.
+Samuel grew up in Oakland, California, and earned a BA from Boston University.
 At BU, he double majored in political science and international relations and minored in Spanish.
-During his time as an undergraduate, Sam interned for the Minister of Justice and Civil Liberties in the British House of Commons and for an education think tank in Madrid.
-He also volunteered as an after-school tutor for English language learner (ELL) students in Boston and as an education tutor at the Framingham Women’s Prison.
+During his time as an undergraduate, Sam interned for the minister of justice and civil liberties in the British House of Commons and for an education think tank in Madrid.
+He also volunteered as an after-school tutor for English language learner students in Boston and as an education tutor at the Framingham Women's Prison.

 Undergraduate: University of California, Santa Barbara

-Alaina fostered her interest in pursuing a law degree through her major’s coursework on environmental law and animal welfare law.
-She wrote a thesis on the intersectionality of environmental and animal welfare legislation and its effects on the agricultural system in the United States.
-After graduation, Alaina moved to Washington, D.C. to intern with the Humane Society Legislative Fund, a nonprofit affiliate of the Humane Society of the United States.
+Alaina fostered her interest in pursuing a law degree through her major's coursework on environmental law and animal welfare law.
+She wrote a thesis on the intersectionality of environmental and animal welfare legislation and the effects on the agricultural system in the United States.
+After graduation, Alaina moved to Washington, D.C., to intern with the Humane Society Legislative Fund, a nonprofit affiliate of the Humane Society of the United States.
 There, she focused on advancing pro-animal welfare legislation through community activism and lobbying Congress.
-Alaina is incredibly honored to be chosen as a 2019 Public Interest Scholar and looks forward to applying her passion for public interest and social justice through the many opportunities to come at USC and beyond.

 Undergraduate: University of North Carolina at Chapel Hill

-Nancy is from the small-town of Reidsville, North Carolina and earned her Bachelor's degree at the University of North Carolina at Chapel Hill.
-She graduated in 2018 as a public policy major, and with minors in sustainability studies and P.P.E. (philosophy, politics & economics)..
+Nancy is from Reidsville, North Carolina, and earned her bachelor's degree at the University of North Carolina at Chapel Hill.
+She graduated in 2018 as a public policy major, and with minors in sustainability studies and politics, philosophy and economics.
 In her final semester as an undergraduate, she took an environmental law course taught by Professor Donald Hornstein and decided to conduct research for him following graduation.
 This experience catalyzed her pursuit of an environmental law career.

 During her gap year before law school, Nancy worked for Environment Ohio on climate solutions, PennEnvironment on their clean air campaign, and the Florida House of Representatives during their legislative session.
-She finally made her way back home to North Carolina this past summer by interning for the Bald Head Island Conservancy, which focuses on sea turtle conservation.
+She also made her way back home to North Carolina for the summer before law school by interning for the Bald Head Island Conservancy, which focuses on sea turtle conservation.

-As a Public Interest Scholar, Nancy aims to continue to center her legal career around sustainability initiatives.
-She is excited to learn what new opportunities and challenges will be offered to her in the field of environmental law.
-With the support and guidance of the Public Interest Scholars program, she is also excited to take them on.
+As a Public Interest Scholar, Nancy continues to center her legal career around environmental law.
+This past summer, she served as a law clerk with the U.S. Department of Justice in their Environmental Enforcement Section.
+During her 1L summer, she served as a law clerk for the California Department of Justice in their Land Law Section.
+She is excited to learn what new opportunities and challenges will be offered to her after graduation.
+With the support and guidance of the Barbara F. Bice Public Interest Scholars program, she is also excited to take them on.

 Undergraduate: University of North Carolina at Chapel Hill

-The history of USC’s Public Interest Law Foundation (PILF) is what made Linzie fall in love with USC Gould.
+The history of USC's Barbara F. Bice Public Interest Law Foundation is what made Linzie fall in love with Gould.
 She was inspired to learn that PILF was birthed thanks to dedicated students who saw a need and decided to meet that need with action.
 She is honored to have the opportunity to be a part of that legacy as she continues her career in public interest.

 Undergraduate: Georgetown University